Sethrot/AutoLoader/README.md

 <img width="620" height="420" alt="image" src="https://github.com/user-attachments/assets/2735a6ec-714a-4fb2-8026-6e722e5241e3" />

+**Only want sets management without the full autoloader system?
+Skip to the section *Keep your lua and just use sets***

 2) **Add one line to the top of your empty job file**

 If you're already familiar with how GearSwap works, add this line to the top of an empty job file: